RITIK-coder-1/Quiz-App/README.md

 - Allows users to select answers and highlights correct/incorrect choices.
 - Displays the current score and question number.
 - Provides a final score at the end of the quiz.
-- Includes a restart button for playing the quiz again.

 ## Demo